Vibh-ore/GetConnect/README.md

-# GOClasses
+# GetConnect

-Go Classes is a much-needed one-stop solution for all your educational needs inspite of having multiple applications for individual work there was no centralized application to work on all the things a student ever needs for that we have come up with an idea of GO classes.
+GetConnect is a much-needed one-stop solution for all your educational needs inspite of having multiple applications for individual work there was no centralized application to work on all the things a student ever needs for that we have come up with an idea of GO classes.
 ## Description
 On one page, you get the lectures, recordings, and E-Books of all the subjects like DBMS, Web Development, C Programming, Unix, and PC.
 It is also connected to youtube videos of these subjects for reference.